AaronOnosala/Application-of-Advanced-Deep-Learning-Techniques-for-Classifying-Maize-Leaf-Diseases-in-Uganda/README.md

 <img width="982" alt="Screenshot 2024-08-09 at 08 56 00" src="https://github.com/user-attachments/assets/fcc43bba-9afd-40c6-8f89-43621ece8182">

 ## Outcomes and Achievements
-The project achieved significant success, with the final model attaining an impressive accuracy of 99.46%, up from an initial 96%.
-This remarkable improvement underscores the effectiveness of data augmentation and model ensemble techniques.
+The project achieved significant success, with the final model attaining an impressive accuracy of 99.7%, up from an initial 94%.
+This remarkable improvement underscores the effectiveness of data augmentation.
 The model's high accuracy demonstrates its potential to significantly aid in early disease detection, ultimately benefiting farmers and agricultural stakeholders.

 ## Quantified Success

-- __Accuracy Improvement:__ Enhanced model accuracy from 96% to 99.46% through data augmentation and model ensembling.
+- __Accuracy Improvement:__ Enhanced model accuracy from 94% to 99.7% through data augmentation.
 - __Dataset Expansion:__ Augmented the initial dataset from 26,043 to 50,000 images, increasing the model's training data and improving its performance.

 ## Conclusion